andre-fu/blog/_posts/2020-5-10-indepth-explore-interview.md

 ---

 I know when I was applying for internships in the Summer and Fall of 2019, I was wholly confused about the interviews and the actual intricacies of what goes on, especially during the interview process for a big name company like Microsoft.
 The Explore internship is an internship aimed at freshmen and sophomores in college.
-It’s supposed to entail the two main parts of software creation – software engineering and project management, in order to give students exposure to both fields.
+It’s supposed to entail the two main parts of software creation – software engineering and program management, in order to give students exposure to both fields.

 ## A bit about me at the time
 I was wrapping up my internship at Interac, the Canadian version of Venmo & tap technologies combined.
 While Interac is well known in Canada, the company has less public attention in the United States, which was where I hoped to secure an internship the following summer.
 That same summer, I was working with an undergraduate research group at the University of Toronto called iGEM, where I was the computational biology lead.
 I had also just switched my major from Chemical Engineering to Engineering Science.